Home / Blog / Consequences of data breach

 Direct financial losses

-Consider the 2017 Equifax breach, where hackers accessed sensitive information of 147 million people.
-Equifax ended up paying around $700 million in settlements, which included fines, compensation, and credit monitoring services.
-This is just one example showing how quickly financial losses can spiral from a single breach.
+A stark example of the financial impact of a breach is the 2017 Equifax incident, where hackers accessed the sensitive information of 147 million people.
+The company paid around $700 million in settlements, covering fines, compensation, and credit monitoring services.
+This illustrates how a single breach can spiral into enormous financial obligations.

 Long-term financial impact